elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 **Returned values**

-Returns default value of the aggregate function’s return type if there is nothing to aggregate.
+Returns the default value of an aggregate function’s return type if there is nothing to aggregate.

 Type depends on the specific aggregate function.